erector/erector/README.txt

     erect app/views/foos/*.html.erb

-and then delete the original files when you're satisfied with the copy.
+and then delete the original files when you're satisfied.

 The current version of erect is very rough and has only been made to work with the standard Rails 2.0.2 generated scaffolding files.
 Eventually we hope it will be more robust so you can use it on complicated rhtml files.